-Compare gym and fitness club chains Anytime Fitness, Fernwood, Fitness First, F45, Goodlife, Jetts, Plus Fitness, Snap Fitness and YMCA on equipment & facilities, staff availability, flexibility & perks, atmosphere, value for money and overall member satisfaction.
+Compare gyms and fitness clubs F45 Training, Snap Fitness, Jetts, Anytime Fitness, Fitness First, Fernwood Fitness and Goodlife, on their equipment & facilities, atmosphere, flexibility and perks, staff availability, value for money and overall satisfaction.

-Choosing a gym can almost be as much of a challenge as actually going to the gym, with the fitness industry exploding over recent years, giving way to gyms and fitness centres seemingly on every corner.
-With so many now available, gyms have had to diversify their services in order to stand out, with some sticking to the traditional Schwarzenegger-era setup, while others stock the latest pieces of equipment to entice people through the door.
+Choosing a gym can almost be as much of a challenge as actually going to the gym itself, with the fitness industry exploding over recent years, giving way to gyms and fitness centres seemingly on every corner.
+And with so much competition, gyms have had to diversify their services in order to stand out from the crowd, with some sticking to the traditional Schwarzenegger-era setup, while others stock the latest and greatest pieces of equipment to entice people through the door, and others focus on group training.

-With 64% of survey respondents stating they have tried more than one gym chain, and 16% indicating that they have multiple gym memberships, it’s clear that choosing a gym isn’t an easy decision to make.
-With factors such as price, location, 24-hour access capabilities, what equipment the gym has, as well as staff friendliness and expertise, the gym has become much more than simply a place to ‘pump iron’.
+With two-thirds of respondents to our latest survey (66%) stating they have tried more than one gym chain, and 19% indicating that they have multiple gym memberships, it’s clear that choosing a gym isn’t an easy decision to make.
+With factors like price, location, 24-hour access, equipment, as well as staff friendliness and expertise to consider, the gym has become much more than simply a place to ‘pump iron’.
+So, which gyms and fitness clubs have muscled their way ahead of the pack?
+Our annual review has the answer.

-The new kid on the block, F45 has taken Australia by storm in the last year, with hundreds of studios opening up around the country.
-Based on daily High Intensity Interval Training (HIIT) programs, F45 has taken out top spot in our review, with customers rating it five stars for overall satisfaction, atmosphere, staff availability and equipment & facilities.
+F45 Training took Australia by storm a couple of years ago, with hundreds of studios opening up around the country.
+Based on daily group High Intensity Interval Training (HIIT) programs, F45 went straight to the top of our review and hasn’t looked back, with customers rating it five stars for overall satisfaction, equipment & facilities, atmosphere and staff availability in 2019.

 But despite the top result, F45 may not be for everyone.
 F45 is structured around daily classes, so those looking for a 24-hour gym, or just looking to get a quick workout in, might have to find a different gym.
-F45 is also not the cheapest gym around, with membership costing around $66 per week, which explains the three stars on value for money.
+F45 is also not the cheapest gym around, with membership costing around $60 to $65 per week, which explains the three stars on value for money.

-For those unfazed about the cost, F45 won’t struggle to keep you interested, with almost 30 different workout styles available, including functional strength, agility classes, boxing, and partner workouts.
-It may be a bit daunting for those new to the gym, but with some workouts boasting a 1000 calorie burn, it may be worth looking into it.
+For those unfazed about the cost, F45 won’t struggle to keep you motivated, with almost 30 different workout styles available, including functional strength, agility classes, boxing, and partner workouts.
+It may be a bit daunting for those new to the gym, but with some workouts boasting a 1,000 calorie burn, it may be worth looking into it.
 The regulars certainly like it.

-Bringing fitness to an international scale, Snap Fitness gives users the added benefit of being able to use its membership at more than 2,000 gyms across the globe.
-The only gym to score five stars for value for money and flexibility & perks, Snap Fitness looks to have reason to be a global success.
-It achieved four stars in all other research categories.
+Bringing fitness to an international scale, Snap Fitness gives users the added benefit of being able to use their memberships at more than 2,000 gyms across the globe.
+While it might not offer all the bells and whistles that other franchises will include, Snap Fitness seems to get the basics right, with four stars for overall satisfaction, value for money, plus flexibility & perks.
+However, it scored three stars in all other areas.

 Similar to other gym franchises, Snap Fitness offers an app, which can be paired with the My Zone belt, which logs your heart rate, calories burned and other readings, sending the results to your app to track your progress.
 The My Zone belt is only available at certain locations however, with prices not publicly listed, meaning you’ll have to get in contact with your local gym if you’re interested.

-Starting on the Gold Coast in 2007, Jetts has expanded globally to have more than 250 gyms available for fitness enthusiasts.
-While it may not offer all the bells and whistles that other franchises will include, Jetts seems to get the basics right, with four stars for value for money and flexibility & perks.
-However, it scored three stars in most other areas.
+Starting on the Gold Coast in 2007, Jetts has expanded globally to have more than 250 gyms available for fitness enthusiasts across Australia, New Zealand, Asia and Europe.
+The only gym to score five stars on value for money and flexibility & perks this year, Jetts looks to have reason to be a global success.
+It achieved four stars in all other research categories.

 Jetts’ main selling point is a no lock-in contract, allowing users full 24-hour access to all gyms worldwide, without worrying about the commitment.
 Members can cancel their membership with no notice period or cancellation fees, something not always guaranteed in the fitness industry.